dvidelabs/flatcc/README.md

 printing and about 300 MB/s for parsing.
 Floating point parsing can signficantly skew these numbers.
 The integer and floating point parsing and printing are handled via support functions in the portable library.
-In addition the floating point `external/grisu3` library is expected to be available, but can be disabled.
+In addition the floating point `portable/pgrisu3` library is used unless explicitly disable by a compile time flag.
 Disabling `grisu3` will revert to `sprintf` and `strtod`.
 Grisu3 will fall back to `strtod` and `grisu3` in some rare special cases.
 Due to the reliance on `strtod` and because `strtod` cannot efficiently handle non-zero-terminated buffers, it is recommended to zero terminate buffers.
 Alternatively, grisu3 can be compiled with a flag that allows errors in conversion.
 These errors are very small and still correct, but may break some checksums.
 Allowing for these errors can significantly improve parsing speed and moves the benchmark from below half a million parses to above half a million parses per second on 700 byte json string, on a 2.2 GHz core-i7.
+The `portable/pgrisu3` library is an extraction of the `external/grisu3` project where test cases are also available.

 While unquoted strings may sound more efficient due to the compact size, it is actually slower to process.
 Furthermore, large flatbuffer